Maksim Perepelitsa

-Synopsis
+Plot

-Maxime Perepelitsa is a cheerful and quick-witted guy from a Ukrainian village, well-known personality in his native town.
-He has a fantastic ability to invent all sorts of stories and take time off from work.
-Having received a summons to the army, wishing to "protect" himself against potential rivals, he sends pumpkins to all the guys in the village on behalf of his beloved girl Maroussi – this is a traditional rejection of courtship in Ukraine which ends up causing a stir in the village.
-The kolkhoz assembly even wants to deprive Perepelitsa of his honorable duty to serve in the Soviet Army, but Maksim gives his word to correct his behavior.
-In the army he dodges responsibility when trying to avoid the difficulties of service, but here his trick is out of turn and is arrested in the guardhouse.
-However his flexible character and good-natured personality make him pliable in re-education.
-Showing himself as smart and having initiative during a training exercise, he gets the rank of junior sergeant, shows true heroism in his native village during the holidays, and Maroussia finally reciprocates his feelings.
+Maksim Perepelitsa is a cheerful and quick-witted guy from a Ukrainian village, well-known in his native town for his fantastic ability to invent all sorts of stories and take time off from work.
+When he receives a summons to the army, he wishes to "protect" himself against potential rivals and sends pumpkins to all the guys in the village on behalf of his beloved girl, Marusya – a traditional rejection of courtship in Ukraine.
+This causes a stir in the village, and the kolkhoz assembly even considers depriving Maksim of his honorable duty to serve in the Soviet Army.
+However, Maksim promises to correct his behavior.

+In the army, Maksim tries to dodge responsibility and avoid the difficulties of service, but his tricks land him in trouble.
+He is arrested and confined to the guardhouse after being caught outside the camp while on unauthorized leave.
+Despite his missteps, Maksim’s flexible character and good-natured personality help him adapt and begin re-education.
+During a training exercise, Maksim shows intelligence and initiative, earning the rank of junior sergeant.

+During his holiday break back in his village, Maksim demonstrates true heroism when he saves his grandfather, Musiy, from a pit.
+Troubled by the rumors about Marusya possibly not waiting for him, he gathers the courage to visit her.
+Marusya, rejecting other suitors, reciprocates his feelings, and the two are finally united in their love.